onucsecu2/tubecatcher/README.md

 # TubeCatcher

-**TubeCatcher**  is a gui application to download videos from YouTube along with YouTube's playlist.
+**TubeCatcher**  is a gui application for Linux and Windows to download videos from YouTube along with YouTube's playlist.
 I am developing(its under development) it to download YouTube Tutorial videos to play them in offline.

 # Operation Manual